 Organisations need to reward excellence and support those who share their vision.
 But employees are variable: some are exceptional and some are awful.
 If you want your organisation to bounce back when the economy improves, you need highly motivated and committed employees.

-Future proof your organisation
+Future proof your organisation to avoid redundancies

 Here are Glide Outplacement’s four tips for future-proofing your organisation: